14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/HBDA/README.md

 compare to the normal Siamese_LSTM + normal attention + Manhattan distance.

-The main reason that we need to model is to retrieve the top k answer from the medical question answer pair dataset according to the medical semantic similarity model (HBDA).
+The main reason that we need to model is to retrieve the top k answer from the medical question answer pair dataset according to the medical semantic similarity model (HBAM).

 The AttentionLayer is referred from the following link.